matwerber1/aws-alexa-smart-home-demo/README.md

 ## Prerequisites

+1. AWS Account
+2. IAM user access with admin privileges
+3. S3 Bucket to store project files

+### OPTIONAL - Hardware

+This project includes an optional hardware setup that includes an ESP32 chip with LEDs and a temp/humidity sensor.
+Though not required, you may link this device to your AWS IoT and Alexa backend for a more realistic Smart Home experience.

 1. Read/Write access to an existing S3 bucket, to store CloudFormation templates.
 2. ESP32
 3. breadboard and jumper wires